Scott Rockenfield: Career

 Together with guitarist Michael Wilton, whom he met at Easy Street Records in Seattle, Rockenfield formed the band Cross+Fire in 1980.
 They covered songs from popular heavy metal bands such as Iron Maiden and Judas Priest.
 Before long, guitarist Chris DeGarmo and bassist Eddie Jackson joined Cross+Fire, and the band name was changed to The Mob.
 In 1982, they recruited Geoff Tate on vocals and the band continued under the name Queensrÿche.
 Rockenfield was with the band until 2021, however he was on indefinite hiatus from 2017.

 Rockenfield and Paul Speer wrote and recorded an instrumental progressive rock album in 2000 entitled Hells Canyon, which is inspired by places and events in the Idaho region of Hells Canyon.
 The album received good reviews.
 In 2001, Rockenfield collaborated with former Queensrÿche guitarist Kelly Gray and the Brother Cane members Damon Johnson and Roman Glick in a hard rock project named Slave to the System, releasing one eponymous album.
 Their album was re-released in 2006 on Spitfire Records.
 In 2008, Rockenfield released a solo album, named The X Chapters.
 In 2013, Rockenfield played drums on the Headless album Growing Apart, which also includes vocalist Göran Edman and the Italian guitarists Walter Cianciusi and Dario Parente.

-In 2017 Rockenfield took a hiatus from Queensrÿche which was originally supposed to last for a few months but then prolonged indefinitely.
-Former singer Geoff Tate later expressed concern for Rockenfield, suggesting that he was in a difficult life situation and current singer Todd La Torre suggested it was unlikely Rockenfield would ever return to the band.
-Rockenfield has since filed a lawsuit alleging breach of contract, breach of fiduciary duty and wrongful discharge.
-A November 2023 court filing in Snohomish County Superior Court in the state of Washington, cites the parties agreeing that "all claims, counterclaims, and crossclaims between" Rockenfield on one side, as the plaintiff, and Wilton and Jackson on the other side, as the defendants, should be dismissed "with prejudice," with Rockenfield and his former bandmates "to bear their own costs and fees with regard to all such claims, counterclaims, and cross claims.".
+In 2017, Rockenfield took a hiatus from Queensrÿche which was originally supposed to last for a few months but then prolonged indefinitely.
+Former singer Geoff Tate later expressed concern for Rockenfield, suggesting that he was in a difficult life situation.
+Current singer Todd La Torre suggested it was unlikely Rockenfield would ever return to the band.
+In October 2021, Rockenfield filed a lawsuit alleging breach of contract, breach of fiduciary duty, and wrongful discharge, with trial scheduled to begin January 2024.
+On November 1, 2023, lawyers for Rockenfield, as plaintiff, and Jackson as Wilton, as defendants, filed notice with Snohomish County Superior Court that they had reached a settlement and requested that "all claims, counterclaims, and crossclaims" be dismissed with prejudice and all parties be responsible for bearing their own costs.